-The government believes that consumers who are well-informed about their rights and what they’re buying are more confident and more likely to spend money well, getting better deals or buying new goods and services.
+Consumers who are well-informed about their rights and what they’re buying are more confident.
+This means that they are more likely to spend money well by getting better deals or buying new goods and services.
 This rewards those businesses who are good at responding to what consumers want and helps stimulate growth.

 Consumer Rights Bill